The older body centre stage

 • A woman with grey hair tied back, stands staring at the camera and holds a big red fan.
 She stares at the camera with a grumpy face.

-Moving Well at Dover
+Moving Well Ramsgate

 Find out more